-This process can be followed to a real newspaper article taken from a recommended newspaper for bank exams, The Hindu.
+This process can be followed with a real newspaper article taken from a recommended newspaper for bank exams, The Hindu.
 Look at this newspaper article below:

-Here’s how you can apply the strategy for reading newspaper for bank exams to this newspaper article:
+Here’s how you can apply the strategy for reading newspapers for bank exams to this newspaper article:

 - Title/Headline – Wholesale price inflation touches a four-year high

 - What? – Increase in wholesale price inflation (so, wholesale prices have now been increased for various foods and crops, like paddy)